What Is Tim Cook's Net Worth and Salary?

 Other Ventures

 Cook attended a private summit hosted by President Barack Obama in 2013 in regard to surveillance and the internet in the aftermath of the incident involving the National Security Agent and Edward Snowden.
-Following the terrorist attack in San Bernardino, CA in December 2015, the FBI solicited Apple to assist in unlocking an iPhone used by one of the attackers.
-The Department of Justice later ordered Apple to create custom firmware for iOS that would allow investigators to unlock any iPhone for gathering evidence.
-Cook denounced the demands in an open letter as a breach of privacy with that would have "chilling" consequences for public privacy and safety.
+Following the terrorist attack in San Bernardino, California, in December 2015, the FBI solicited Apple to assist in unlocking an iPhone used by one of the attackers.
+The Department of Justice later ordered Apple to create custom firmware for iOS that would allow investigators to unlock any iPhone to gather evidence.
+Cook denounced the demands in an open letter as a breach of privacy that would have "chilling" consequences for public privacy and safety.

 Personal Life